mousadialo/puppet-config/README.md

 TODOs
-- install puppet 3 on the master
 - script to connect agent to master
-- script to install helpers as needed
+- fix apache2 bugs
+- config for mail and mailman